maxgoff/DevDataProducts/README.md

 The project involved creating a shiny application:
 And a 5-slide online presentation:

-(c) Max K. Goff 2015 All Rights reserved.
+&copy; Max K. Goff 2015 All Rights reserved.